nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 This is for business identifiers.

 This is sliced to include a cross-care setting identifier which **MUST** be populated.
-The codeSystem for this identifier is  `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.
+The system identifier  for this is  `https://fhir.nhs.uk/Id/cross-care-setting-identifier`.

 This  **MUST**  be a GUID.